pippim/pippim.github.io/programs/mserve.md

 - The `Yes` option is selected to proceed
 - The *Music Playing* window is selected again to show how music keeps playing during LRC file creation
+- While the *Make LRC For Checked Songs* is running, the *Music Player* window has reduced number of buttons.
+All processes in *mserve* that take a long time to run will have the same restriction.
+When the long running process ends, the *Music Player* window buttons are fully restored.

 > *NOTES:*
 >